Medac: History

-medac GmbH, corporation for special clinical preparations, was founded in April 1970 in Hamburg by Wilfried Mohr, Claus-Olaf Welding, Dr. Werner Mai and Ernst Voss.
-The objective was to produce clotting preparations and pursue the production of fibrinolytics.
-During this time, they also began marketing diagnostic products (antibodies).
-Soon after, medac focused on the indication area oncology and began marketing the pharmaceutical preparation Mitomycin C.
+In April 1970, medac was founded in Hamburg by Wilfried Mohr, Claus-Olaf Welding, Werner Mai, and Ernst Voss.
+The company initially focused on the production of coagulation preparations and fibrinolytics.
+During this period, diagnostic products (antibodies) were also marketed.
+Shortly thereafter, medac concentrated on the therapeutic area of oncology and began marketing the product Mitomycin C.

-Today, the company supply over 50 oncology compounds in a wide range of administration forms for the treatment of different types of cancer.
+Today, more than 50 oncological active substances in various dosage forms are offered for the treatment of numerous types of cancer, including BCG for intravesical instillation therapy in bladder cancer.

-In the late 80s, a new indication area arose – the treatment of autoimmune diseases.
-Today, medac supplies Methotrexat, a folic acid antagonist for the treatment of rheumatoid arthritis, which is available in several dosage forms.
+In the late 1980s, a further therapeutic area emerged with the treatment of autoimmune diseases. medac is now one of the leading suppliers of methotrexate, a folic acid antagonist used in the treatment of rheumatoid arthritis, available in numerous dosages and in easily administrable forms.

-Medac has branches as well as subsidiaries and shareholdings in Denmark, Finland, Poland, Portugal, Slovakia, Sweden, Czech Republic, France, Italy, the UK and Japan as well as representative agencies in Kazakhstan Russia and Ukraine.
+Between 1997 and 2005, Schering AG held 25% of the company's shares.

+In May 2020, during the COVID-19 pandemic, medac presented an antibody test for SARS-CoV-2 as well as a PCR test for the direct detection of the virus.

 In October 2020, Medac, represented by a national law firm, prevailed before the European Court of Justice that the preparation Treosulfan, which Medac manufactured itself, was classified as an orphan drug.

-The pharmaceuticals and diagnostics produced by Medac are delivered to 95 countries worldwide (as of 2020).
+In January 2021, the drug Obnitix (cell therapy) developed by medac received the 2020 Innovation Prize from the German Pharmaceutical Journal (PZ).